LiterallyJamie/Fetchify/README.md

 ```

 ## Installation (Windows)
-Make sure you have FFmpeg installed if not heres how:
+Make sure you have FFmpeg installed, if not heres how:

-1: install chocolatey if you dont have it already.
+1: Install chocolatey if you dont have it already.
 Run Powershell As Admin and type:
 ```bash
 Set-ExecutionPolicy Bypass -Scope Process -Force